Who Went to the Constitutional Convention: The Delegates Who Shaped America

 Introduction: The Birth of a New Government

 In May 1787, delegates from across the newly independent United States gathered in Philadelphia with a singular mission: to revise the Articles of Confederation.
-That said, what began as a modest effort to amend the existing framework evolved into the creation of an entirely new government.
-The convention, held in the Pennsylvania State House (now Independence Hall), lasted four months and produced a document that would redefine the nation’s political structure.
+Even so, what began as a modest effort to amend the existing framework evolved into the creation of an entirely new government.
+This leads to the convention, held in the Pennsylvania State House (now Independence Hall), lasted four months and produced a document that would redefine the nation’s political structure.
 Among the attendees were visionaries, pragmatists, and leaders who would shape the course of American history.

 Key Delegates: The Faces of the Constitutional Convention